Find trains to Geneva

 You’ll find most people use Geneva in Geneva Geneve-Cointrin.
 It’s one of the busiest and most populated stations in the area.
 Some common major cities you can get to by train from Geneva are Paris, Bern, and Zurich.

 Geneva Geneve-Cointrin is serviced by some of the leading coach companies.
 Keep in mind that your options may vary by the city you’re departing from.
-However, our data also shows that SNCF, Train, and SBB were frequently booked by travellers.
+Our data shows that SNCF and SBB were frequently booked by travellers.

 The distance to the centre of Geneva Geneve-Cointrin from Geneva station is 2.5 mi.